This is not a paid advertisement. I simply wanted to tell you that I finally purchased a high-efficiency washing machine!

 At 5.3 cubic feet, Cabrio’s tub is huge!
 If I ever purchase a king size comforter, I know the machine will accommodate it.

 I washed 5 loads on the day the machine arrived.
-And even at the “light wash” setting, everything came out clean.
+And even at the “quick wash” setting, everything came out clean.

-Wash time was no longer than that of my previous model.
-With the tub half full, the entire cycle was completed in half an hour, give or take 5 or 6 minutes.
+Wash time is no longer than that of my previous model.
+With the tub half full, the entire cycle is completed in half an hour, give or take 5 or 6 minutes.
 The machine actually weighs the load, and then tells you the required cleaning minutes.
 How frickin’ cool is that?